bastien34/lo-extension-dev/README.rst

   $ pip install lo-extension-dev

-**Attention: this tool needs two configuration files to work !
-Create in your root directory `extension.yml` and `addons.yml` to auto generate  `Addons.xcu` files in charge of OfficeMenuBar & OfficeToolBar.**
+**Attention: this tool needs two configuration files to work !**

+Create in your root directory `extension.yml` and `addons.yml` to auto generate  `Addons.xcu` files in charge of OfficeMenuBar & OfficeToolBar.

+The module holds an example of these files.

 Usage